Bobby Fischer: Legacy

 Fischer, who had taken the highest crown almost singlehandedly from the mighty, almost invincible Soviet chess empire, shook the whole world, not only the chess world, to its core.
-He started a chess boom not only in the United States and in the Western hemisphere, but worldwide.
+He started a chess boom not only in the United States and the Western hemisphere, but worldwide.
 Teaching chess or playing chess as a career had truly become a respectable profession.
 After Bobby, the game was simply not the same.

 Head-to-head record versus selected grandmasters

 (Rapid, blitz, and blindfold games not included; listed as +wins −losses =draws.)